Insurance and Cash Pricing

 We are also able to bill auto insurance for MVA claims.
 We bill services directly to your insurance company and work with your insurance company to help claims get paid properly, as a service to all our patients.
 Remember that you will need to provide the claim information to our office in order to bill these claims properly.

-Concierge: Our Concierge Care program is mandatory for all ND and Primary Care Insurance patients, as that program covers the cost of the premium non-billable care that is provided or available to each and every ND patient at AIM.
-All ND/Primary Care patients are also asked to sign up for one of our Concierge Wellness Plans, or are required to pay a $45 Per Visit Administrative fee to cover the variety of non-billable services provided at AIM.
+Our Concierge Care program is required for all ND and Primary Care patients billing their insurance, as that program covers the cost of the premium non-billable care that is provided to each and every ND patient at AIM.
+All ND/Primary Care insurance patients are also asked to sign up for one of our Concierge Wellness Plans, or are required to pay a $45 per visit Administrative fee to cover the variety of non-billable services provided at AIM.

-Primary Care, Naturopathic Care, and general Office Visits
+Primary Care, Naturopathic Care, and Physical Rehabilitation Therapy

 First Visit/Initial Office Call $125-$275 depending on complexity

 Return Visit/Follow Up $75-$215 depending on complexity